 Poppit Sands beach is special.
 It not spoilt with arcades or fun fair rides, it never feels crowded and, as it is set away from major roads and car parks, it is blissfully quiet.

-We spent a lot of time on the beach; one of the highlights of our trip was an evening BBQ watching the changing colours of sunset reflected onto the wet sand.
+We stayed in Cardigan Bay Holiday Park, a quiet, secluded site just five minutes walk from the beach.
+As a result, we spent a lot of time on the beach; one of the highlights of our trip was an evening BBQ watching the changing colours of sunset reflected onto the wet sand.

 The Pembrokeshire Coastal Path